ruiwenfan/ROTAN/KG/models/README.md

-The file is too large and we will update it soon.
+The file are too large and we will update them soon by Google Drive.